tchaumeny/KochGL/README.md

-kochGL
+KochGL
 ======

-Koch surface construction with WebGL
+Koch surface construction with WebGL.

+Check it out on http://tchaumeny.github.io/KochGL.